andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 After the cafe I duck into an Irish pub called Lincoln, mostly because that's the same name as one of my best good buddy Easley's favorite watering holes in Boston.
 When ordering a beer from the rail the barkeep asks me if I want the pilsner to which I reply "si".
-Because I guess my dumb brain just substitutes \*any foreign language\* with the only other one I (kinda) know.
+Because I guess my dumb brain just goes &lt;insert foreign language here&gt; and Spanish is the only one I (kinda) know.
 It wouldn't be as embarrassing if I didn't do it a dozen more times in the next week.

 <figure class="figure">
   <div class="row">